 The defence of qualified privilege cannot be successful if it can be proved by the plaintiff that the defamation was motivated by malice; for discussion on malice see Fair Comment.

 Government and political matters are proper subjects for public discussion and such discussion is covered by the defence of qualified privilege.
 To maintain the defence of qualified privilege for such publications, the publisher must have acted reasonably in the circumstances and not been motivated by malice.

 Section 28 of the Defamation Act 2005 (SA) provides a broader statutory defence of qualified privilege, where the recipient of defamatory matter has an interest or apparent interest (i.e. more than just prurient or in gossip) in having information on a subject and the defamatory matter is published by the defendant in the course of giving the recipient information on that subject.
 The defendant's conduct in publishing the matter must also have been reasonable.

 Section 28(3) sets out the following factors the court may consider in determining whether the publisher has acted reasonably:

-In order for the defence to apply, the party making an otherwise defamatory statement must be subject to a duty to make the statement, and the statement must be made to a party bearing a corresponding interest in receiving the information.
-Examples of circumstances in which the defence may apply include where an employer prepares a character reference for a former employee, or where a corporation makes disclosures required by a government body, such as the Australian Securities and Investments Commission.
-Where such communications are defamatory in nature, the employer or corporate defendant may be absolved of liability by arguing the defence of qualified privilege.
+In order for the defence to apply, the party making an otherwise defamatory statement must be subject to a duty to make the statement, and the statement must be made to a party bearing a corresponding interest in receiving the information [s 28(1)].
+It is not necessary to prove that the matter published concerned an issue of public interest to establish the defence of qualified privilege [s 28(3b)].